sylwiavargas/schedules/mod1-lectures/02-Classes-Instances-Attributes/Readme.md

     end
     ```

+    **TASK**: Add reader and/or writer methods for the rest of the attributes

     * Confused what method to write?
         * if you want to have an access to an attribute but don't want to change its value later -> getter/reader method
         * if you want to have an opportunity to change the attribute's value -> setter/writer method